-Governor Christopher T. Sununu is the 82nd Governor of the State of New Hampshire.
-He is currently serving his first term and has the distinction of being the youngest Governor in the country.
+Christopher T. Sununu is the 82nd Governor of the State of New Hampshire and is currently serving his fourth term, receiving in 2020 more votes ever than any candidate in state history.

 In 1998, Chris completed a five-month through-hike of the Appalachian Trail from Maine to Georgia.

-Governor Sununu lives in Newfields with his wife, Valerie, and their three children, Calvin, Edie, and Leo.
+Governor Sununu lives in Newfields with his wife, Valerie, and their three children.